88 TOPPS BASEBALL ERROR CARDS

 Perhaps the rarest error of all involves #662 Donruss Gooden of the Mets.
 The card was mistakenly printed with the photo and stats of fellow Met pitcher Dwight Gooden on the back of a Donruss brand card, rather than the proper Topps design.
 Only a small number are believed to exist, making this one of the most valuable mistakes in the set.

-Read also: DENNY's HOLOGRAM BASEBALL CARDS
+Read also: HOW MUCH ARE 1970s BASEBALL CARDS WORTH

 In addition to individual card errors, there are also printing variations that change card designs and statistics positioning.
 The most noticeable is the “Tall Stats” variation, where certain cards have player stats formatted in a taller layout than usual.
 Other variations include different color shades, miscuts, missing foil stamping, and more.